noo-eu/noo/apps/id/docs/security/account-protection.md

 Pwned](https://haveibeenpwned.com/) API to check if the password has ever been found in a data breach.

+To reduce sign-up friction, we will allow users to set a weaker password initially, as long as it's at least 10 characters long and have at least two classes of character (uppercase, lowercase, number, symbol).
+We will however require users to strengthen their password within 60 days.

-Depending on the context, the results of these tests may simply be used to warn the user, allowing them to proceed nonetheless (a user may decide to require a passkey for example, and be satisfied with a weaker password), {{ todo }}or they may be used to prevent the user from setting a password that doesn't meet the minimum strength requirements.{{ /todo }}
+For tenants, administrative settings may be used to prevent the user from setting a password that doesn't meet the minimum strength requirements.

 ### Password storage